KhronosGroup/glTF/specification/2.0/README.md

 In the event that of any of the vertices are influenced by more than four joints, the additional joint and weight information will be found in subsequent sets.
 For example `JOINTS_1` and `WEIGHTS_1` if present will reference the accessor for up to 4 additional joints that influence the vertices.
 Note that client implementations are only required to support a single set of up to four weights and joints, however not supporting all weight and joint sets present in the file may have an impact on the model's animation.

+All joint values must be within the range of joints in the skin.
+Unused joint values (i.e. joints with a weight of zero) should be set to zero.

 #### Joint Hierarchy

 The joint hierarchy used for controlling skinned mesh pose is simply the glTF node hierarchy, with each node designated as a joint.
 The following example defines a joint hierarchy of two joints.